pranitjaiswal4/professional-career/content/post/jupyter/index.md

 ![png](./output_33.png)

 ---
+## Download Link for jupyter notebook:
+<a href="https://pranitjaiswal.netlify.com/files/kernel9d08eb2216.ipynb" download>Click here to Download</a>

+---

+---
-# Rank in Leaderboard & Score
+## Rank in Kaggle Leaderboard & Score

 This jupyter notebook is written in a Kaggle Competition ( https://www.kaggle.com/c/nlp-getting-started ).
 Pranit Jaiswal has secured Rank #2146 with score of 0.78527 on Date: 03/03/2020

-### Download Link for jupyter notebook:
-<a href="https://pranitjaiswal.netlify.com/files/kernel9d08eb2216.ipynb" download>Click to Download</a>

 ---